 If you still have questions or concerns, please call us at +1 (866) INSUBUY.

 You have many visitor medical insurance plans, how do I decide which one to purchase?

 We have different plans to suit your individual needs based on the amount of premium you are willing to pay up front, your age and also the amount of risk you want to share in case you need to use the insurance.
 In general, higher premium plans provider better coverage and you would end up spending less from your pocket when you get sick or injured.
 Please look at the side by side comparison of various plans that we offer.

 Online: You can purchase it instantly online, if you are paying by credit card.
-It can be effective on the day you specify, as early as the next day after your purchase.
+It can be effective on the day you specify, or as early as the next day after your purchase.
 Purchasing online is simple, fast and hassle free.
 There is no other paperwork required neither is there any need for any membership into any organization.
-Our web site is a VeriSign Secure web site and you can verify that by clicking on the 'lock' displayed on web browser or VeriSign logo in the left side bar.
+Our web site is a GoDaddy Secure web site and you can verify that by clicking on the 'lock' displayed on your web browser or GoDaddy logo in the left side bar.
 We are also a Better Business Bureau accredited business, to give you further peace of mind that we are a reliable company to work with.
 Our web site is also certified 'McAfee Secure' that assures that the data you enter is secure with us.